A workshop from the Heads of University Biosciences (HUBS) and the RSB focused on engaging students as partners in teaching and learning.

-Engaging students as partners in T&L continues to attract growing attention and critical debate, including in relation to enhancing the learning process itself and empowering students as T&L change agents.
+Engaging students as partners in teaching and learning (T&L) continues to attract growing attention and critical debate, including in relation to enhancing the learning process itself and empowering students as T&L change agents.
 Student partnership can include collaborative projects, curriculum co-design and student voice initiatives.
 Partnership can also extend beyond teachers and students to include other stakeholders e.g. those involved in T&L support in institutions, and employers involved in authentic work-integrated learning projects.

-10:45 - 11:30 Principles of Partnership in T&L. Dr Rachael Neal, University of Reading
+10:05 Principles of Partnership in T&L. Dr Rachael Neal, University of Reading

-16:00 Close of Meeting
+14:00 Close of meeting

 Within the workshop we will welcome participation from attendees through our lightning talks session.